BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 ## Step 4

-Now that we have enabled IIS we need to install PHP Manager, ISS Rewrite module i have included a google doc you can go to and download to get this as well as other files needed to get osTicket up and running that you will see me listing below https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD
+Now that we have enabled IIS we need to install PHP Manager, and ISS Rewrite module.
+I have included a google doc where you can download these from as well as other files needed to get osTicket up and running. https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD

 ![step 3 php manager](https://github.com/user-attachments/assets/dff62467-9571-44f8-8e08-803bfa6974bd)